 The FE features a metal-bladed, vertical-travel focal-plane shutter that has a shutter range of 8s to 1/1000s, and the Bulb mode.
 Most of the circuitry is mechanical, however, certain aspects of the camera are dependent on some electronics.
 Other features of this camera include a flash sync speed of 1/125s, exposure compensation of +/- 2 stops, self-timer, aperture-priority mode, double exposure, and depth of field preview.

 Who is the Nikon FE for?

-Unlike the build of higher end professional cameras (like the Nikon F4), the Nikon FE is quite compact and light.
+Unlike the build of higher-end professional cameras (like the Nikon F4), the Nikon FE is quite compact and light.
 This makes it the perfect camera for someone who likes to walk around with their camera.
-The compact nature of the body also means that the camera will not take up much space when you’re travelling.
+The compact nature of the body also means that the camera will not take up much space when you’re traveling.

 With the features that Nikon managed to present in the FE, it is fair to say that the FE is a camera that can be equally handy for professionals and enthusiasts.
 Even beginner photographers who want to start with film photography will find right at home with the Nikon FE.
 No matter what level of photography you’re into, it’s pretty difficult to go wrong with this camera.

 If you’re looking for a more selection of Nikon Cameras, see our reviews of the best film 35mm cameras here or these specific Nikkon reviews: